CRAFTSMANSHIP

 Wear testing to meet the demands of different conditions

-Every new design we create is wear tested for performance under conditions that mimic real life wear, as well as in a laboratory environment.
-Real life testing is an invaluable part of the development process as it helps reveal any issues with comfort or practicality, that a lab test wouldn’t show up.
+Every new design we create is tested for performance under conditions that mimic real life wear, as well as in a laboratory environment.
+Real life testing is an invaluable part of the development process to reveal any issues with comfort or practicality, that a lab test wouldn’t show up.
+They are all wear tested - from the length of handles, fit, feel, use and cross body straps to pockets and fastenings.

-We have 60 ‘wear triallers’, who help with our development.
+We have a fitting database of 60+ internal personnel, who help with our development.
 We measure the joint, instep, length and calf of both feet of everyone on our list.
-Taking note of any nuances, like a high instep or Greek toes (where the second toe is longer) because these can impact fit and comfort.
-Before wear trialling, the test pairs are fitted to ensure they’re suitable for the tester, and afterwards, the tester fills out a form.
+Taking note of any nuances, like a high or low instep and toe shape as this can impact fit and comfort.
+Test pairs are fitted to ensure they’re suitable for the wearer, and afterwards, the tester fills out a feedback form.
 Our Product Development and Quality teams appraise the worn sample and the form together, to get the most detailed feedback.

 Testing